it-innovation/sam/doc/tutorial.rst

 Behaviour
 ---------
-We'll start by modelling the data hosting provider as a factory, similar to the one descibed in the :ref:`Concepts` page.
+We'll start by modelling the data hosting provider as a factory, similar to the one described in the :ref:`Concepts` page.

 A `DataProvider` object creates new objects of type "File", corresponding to the following Java code::